Ottawa Team

 Our initial sessions will involve examining your reasons for seeking therapy, reviewing your life history, and identifying your specific goals for therapy.
 We will work together to define your goals for therapy using clear and objective measures.
 For instance, if a goal for therapy is to be less socially anxious, a goal for therapy could be to initiate conversations with coworkers with the hopes of connecting with others more easily.
 I will then introduce to you my preliminary understanding of how your current difficulties might have unfolded within a CBT framework, as well as help you address these difficulties by incorporating evidence-based intervention strategies.
 From here, we will work together to examine situations in which your difficulties are impacting your day-to-day life, as well as incorporating structured and systematic methods (e.g., handouts and forms) that are to be completed between sessions.
 As therapy progresses, sessions might involve challenging yourself to try different empirically-driven interventions that are geared towards your goals for therapy.
 As we draw closer to achieving your therapeutic goals, we might aim to gradually pace out our sessions and allow you the opportunity to incorporate the knowledge and skills that you have acquired through therapy to become your own therapist.
 In fact, the only goal that I have as your therapist is to no longer need me, and for you to become your own therapist.

-I am currently working as a therapist under the supervision of Dr. Dino Zuccarini (C.Psych.) while in preparation of my year of postdoctoral supervised practice where I plan to continue to provide individual therapy, as well as couples therapy.
-I will also be entering my postdoctoral year of supervised practice in the coming months.
-Recently, I completed my pre-doctoral residency at the CPA accredited Student Wellness and Counselling Centre (SWCC) at Memorial University of Newfoundland (MUN).
+I am currently completing my postdoctoral year of supervised practice under the supervision of Dr. Peter Egeto, C.Psych. and Dr. Jean Kim, C.Psych..
+I completed my CPA accredited pre-doctoral residency at the Student Wellness and Counselling Centre (SWCC) at Memorial University of Newfoundland (MUN).
 Prior to this, I received clinical training in a variety of settings.
 This includes the Anxiety Disorders Program (Department of Psychology) at the McGill University Health Centre (MUHC), Cognitive Behavioural Therapy Unit (Department of Psychiatry) at the MUHC, Mindspace (private practice), MediPsy (private practice), and the Applied Psychology Centre at Concordia University.
 Across these settings, I have provided individual and group psychotherapy, psychoeducational assessments, and providing clinical supervision.
 I continue to engage in research, with my most recent research interests employing biological, psychometric, and knowledge synthesis approaches in order to explore the evolution of depression in individuals who undergo weight loss surgery.

 I continue to invest part of my time actively engaging in research.
 Much of my peer-reviewed work focuses on understanding the psychosocial and biological factors of depression, with my doctoral work examining these factors among individuals receiving surgical interventions for the treatment of severe obesity.
 This work is affiliated with the Montreal Behavioural Medicine Centre (MBMC) and the Centre intégré universitaire de santé et de services sociaux du Nord-de-l’île-de-Montréal (CIUSSS-NIM).